AlexanderScherbatiy/opengles-book-samples/README.md

+# Pre-Introduction

+This repository is a fork of the official samples repository with support for the LinuxDRM platform.

 # Introduction #

 If you are looking for the OpenGL ES 3.0 Programming Guide sample code, you can find it at http://github.com/danginsburg/opengles3-book/ .
 This repo contains the sample code from the OpenGL ES 2.0 Programming Guide.
 This was originally hosted on Google Code, but was migrated to GitHub due to the shutdown.
 The build instructions are provided below.
 This information is likely to be quite out-of-date.
 Please see http://github.com/danginsburg/opengles3-book/ for more recent updates.